 - Woodlark (Lullula arborea): res, rather rare, only on Mount Kóronos

-The heather on Mount Kóronos is good breeding habitat for the Woodlark.
+The heath on Mount Kóronos is the breeding habitat of the Woodlark.

-- Pied Wagtail (Motacilla alba): res, regular nester, mainly on the coast and in the cultivated coastal plains
+- Pied Wagtail (Motacilla alba): res, rather common on the coast and in the cultivated coastal plains

-- Barn Swallow (Hirundo rustica): mig, rare nester in cultivated areas around villages and farms
+- Barn Swallow (Hirundo rustica): mig, rare, in cultivated areas around villages and farms

 - Crag Martin (Ptyonoprogne rupestris): mig, nests in small numbers on a few cliffs in the mountains

-- Red-rumped Swallow (Hirundo daurica): mig, rare nesting species, that builds its nests under bridges in the northern and eastern areas of the island.
+- Red-rumped Swallow (Hirundo daurica): mig, rare nesting species, that builds its nests under bridges in the northern and eastern parts of the island.
 Population seems to be increasing.

 The Red-rumped Swallow only builds its nests on the underside of bridges.

-- Wren (Troglodytes troglodytes): res, a regular but not very abundant nester in the high mountains and in densely wooded areas
+- Wren (Troglodytes troglodytes): res, not very abundant, in the high mountains and in wooded areas

-- Blackbird (Turdus merula): res, an abundant nesting species in densely wooded areas
+- Blackbird (Turdus merula): res, rather abundant, in wooded areas

-- Nightingale (Luscinia megarhynchos): res, a regular but not very abundant nester in densely wooded areas
+- Nightingale (Luscinia megarhynchos): res, rather rare, in wooded areas

-- Cetti’s Warbler (Cettia cetti): res, a regular nester in densely wooded valleys and along rivers with abundant vegetation
+- Cetti’s Warbler (Cettia cetti): res, occurs regularly in wooded valleys and along rivers with abundant vegetation

-Cetti’s Warbler, Blackbird, Chaffinch and Nightingale breed along the the floodplain of the Apollonas River.
-Wrens breed along the river higher in the mountains
+Cetti’s Warbler, Blackbird, Chaffinch and Nightingale breed along the lower valley of the Apollonas River.
+The Wren occurs higher in the mountains.

-- Blue Rock Thrush (Monticola solitarius): res, regularily on rocky slopes, sometimes also in the villages
+- Blue Rock Thrush (Monticola solitarius): res, rather common on rocky slopes, sometimes also in the villages

-- Stonechat (Saxicola torquata): res, regularily in open country, in cultivated areas and shrubland
+- Stonechat (Saxicola torquata): res, not rare in open country, in cultivated areas and shrubland

 - Black-eared Wheatear (Oenanthe hispanica): mig, abundant in open country, in cultivated areas as well as on barren hills

-- Northern Wheatear (Oenanthe oenanthe): mig, rare nester, restricted to the very highest mountain tops
+- Northern Wheatear (Oenanthe oenanthe): mig, very rare, restricted to the very highest mountain tops

-- Rüppel’s Warbler (Sylvia cantillans): mig, regular nester, mainly in macchia groves and in areas with tall shrubs
+- Rüppel’s Warbler (Sylvia cantillans): mig, not very common, mainly in macchia groves and in areas with tall shrubs

-- Orphean Warbler (Sylvia hortensis): mig, regular nester, mainly in macchia, groves and in cultivated areas with trees
+- Orphean Warbler (Sylvia hortensis): mig, rather rare, mainly in macchia, groves and in cultivated areas with trees

-- Olivaceous Warbler (Hippolais pallida): mig, regular nester, in small numbers in open woodland or olive groves
+- Olivaceous Warbler (Hippolais pallida): mig, in small numbers in open woodland or olive groves

-- European Reed Warbler (Acrocephalus scirpaceus): mig, rare nester at lagoons and estuaries with abundant reed
+- European Reed Warbler (Acrocephalus scirpaceus): mig, rare, only at lagoons and estuaries with abundant reed

-- Great Reed Warbler (Acrocephalus arundinaceus): mig, rare nester at lagoons and estuaries with abundant reed
+- Great Reed Warbler (Acrocephalus arundinaceus): mig, rare, only at lagoons and estuaries with abundant reed

-Reed Warblers only breed in ares with abundant reed growth, such as at Kalandos.
+Reed Warblers only breed in ares with abundant reed growth, such as Kalandós.

 - Spotted Flycatcher (Muscicapa striata): mig, very rare, in wooded valleys and in the Tragaía

-- Woodchat Shrike (Lanius senator): mig, regular nester in the lower areas
+- Woodchat Shrike (Lanius senator): mig, occurs regularly, mainly in the lower areas of the island

 - House Sparrow (Passer domesticus): res, very common especially around the villages and in cultivated areas